adventuremomblog

 Gunpowder Creek Nature Park in Kentucky

-This is a popular hidden gem with limited parking and a very steep hill gravel trail to go down to access the trails to the creek.
-Be prepared because you will also have to walk up the steep hill when you leave.
+This is a popular hidden gem with limited parking.
+You start going down a very steep hill on a gravel trail to access the trails by the creek.

 Gunpowder Creek Nature Park in Kentucky

-I would suggest wearing old shoes that can get wet and bringing towels because your kids will want to get wet if it’s a nice day.
+I suggest wearing old shoes that can get wet and bringing towels because your kids will want to get wet if it’s a nice day.

 grassy area Gunpowder Creek Nature Park